Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 I was staying in Kihei with my friend Delphine, a private tour guide in Maui, a seaside town almost in front of Molokini Crater.
 As Molokini is only 4 km / 2.5 mi. from the shore, I thought it would be perfect to get there in no time.

-Unfortunately, all the big boats for snorkelling or scuba diving don’t leave from Kihei Boat Ramp but from Ma’alaea Harbour, a 30-minute drive north from Kihei.
+Unfortunately, all the big boats for snorkelling or scuba diving don’t leave from Kihei Boat Ramp but from Ma’alaea Harbour, a 30-minute drive north of Kihei.
 With a check-in time at 6.30 am at Ma’alaea Harbour with Maui Reef Adventure, be prepared for an early-bird day!
-However, Delphine, my buddy and I didn’t mind as we were too happy to spend the day underwater together.
+However, Delphine, my buddy, and I didn’t mind as we were too happy to spend the day underwater together.

 The back wall of the crater was covered in Finger Coral and Red Slate Pencil Urchin.
 With a maximum depth of 80 m, I got rid of my snorkel, and we started to free dive along the wall.
-I’m not an excellent freediver but with the 30 seconds maximum I can stay underwater, it gave me enough time for breath-taking views in a clear deep blue water!
+I’m not an excellent freediver, but with the 30-second maximum I can stay underwater, it gave me enough time for breath-taking views in clear, deep blue water!

 After our two snorkelling sessions at Molokini Crater, at 9.00 am, it was time to go back closer to Maui’s shores.
-The reason the tour starts so early is that the swell becomes bigger around 10.00 am, making it difficult for boats to go back.
+The reason the tour starts so early is that the swell increases around 10.00 am, making it difficult for boats to return.
 Our last stop, “Turtle Town”, was near Makena Landing, a famous shore diving site.

 Green Turtle - snorkelling Turtle Town Makena Maui Hawaii